CHARACTERISTICS OF THE CLASS

 Ability to hear, speak and understand conversation in English in a normal tone of voice.

 Ability to use senses, including sight, smell, hearing and touch as aids in the evaluation and troubleshooting of malfunctioning processes and/or equipment.

 Ability to see and read letters, numbers, words, characters or symbols which are both large and small.

 Ability to correctly identify colors, tints, hues and shades of colors by sight.

 Ability to walk, stand or sit for periods of up to one (1) hour.

-Ability to print and draw letters, numbers, words, characters, diagrams and symbols.
-Must be legible and understood by others.
+Ability to print and draw letters, numbers, words, characters and symbols which are legible and understood by others.

 Ability to learn complex tasks and remember how to complete tasks without assistance once trained.

-Ability to work around various hazardous chemicals and materials.
+Ability to work with and around various hazardous chemicals and materials

 THIS JOB DESCRIPTION IS NOT INTENDED TO BE AND SHOULD NOT BE CONSTRUED AS AN ALL INCLUSIVE LIST OF ALL THE RESPONSIBILITIES, SKILLS OR WORKING CONDITIONS ASSOCIATED WITH THE POSITION.
 WHILE IT IS INTENDED TO ACCURATELY REFLECT THE POSITION ACTIVITIES S AND REQUIREMENTS, MANAGEMENT RESERVES THE RIGHT TO MODIFY, ADD OR REMOVE DUTIES AND ASSIGN OTHER DUTIES AS NECESSARY.
 THIS JOB DESCRIPTION DOES NOT CONSTITUTE A WRITTEN OR IMPLIED CONTRACT OF EMPLOYMENT.